cjonuonga/Flight-Tracker/README.md

 # Flight Tracker
-A flight search web application that displays current & future flights upon user input using an API along with Jinja2 templating and Bootstrap.
+A flight search web application that displays current & future flights upon user input using Aviationstack's API along with Jinja2 templating and Bootstrap.